opentensor/developer-docs/docs/subnets/understanding-subnets.md

 :::danger low-performing subnets risk deregistration
 :::

 Subnets must compete for weight within the Bittensor network.
 New subnets are created frequently, subnet performance is continuously monitored, and low-performance subnets are deregistered to make room for more successful ones.

-A subnet's performance is based on emissions earned, as well as other factors.
-See [Emissions](../emissions.md).
+A subnet's performance is determined by Yuma Consensus over the weights given to it by [root network validators](../root-network).
+This group evaluates subnets based on many criteria and sets the weight competitively/relative to the other subnets, playing the same role for subnetworks that validators within each subnetwork play for miners.

 Any subnet has an 'immunity period' of `7 * 7200` blocks, which is equivalent to  seven days.
 This initial network immunity period starts when the subnet is created and its `netuid` is issued to the subnet owner.
 A newly created subnet starts with zero emission.